icosa-foundation/open-brush/README.md

 1. In the function, find the comments on how to modify the string to point to the executable path.
 1. Update the string to point to the correct path.

-## GIF support

-GIF support was removed for licensing reasons.
-To get GIF support, integrate your own system by following these steps:

-1. Add the encoding code in around lines 129 - 148 of `Assets/Scripts/Gif
-    Creation/GifEncodeTask.cs`.
-1. Modify `Assets/PlatformConfigPC` and `Assets/PlatformConfigMobile`.
-Add
-    **Auto GIF** and/or **Time GIF** to **Enabled Multicam Styles**.

-The released PC build had the following settings:

-*   Snapshot
-*   Auto GIF
-*   Time GIF
-*   Video

-The released Quest build had the following settings:

-*   Snapshot
-*   Time GIF

 ## Experimental mode